-Trump, Schumer meet hours ahead of shutdown deadline
+Key shutdown vote scheduled for Friday night

 When asked by CNN if he was worried about Trump meeting with only Schumer, Sen. John Cornyn responded, "The thought did cross my mind."

-"I don't think there is" going to be a shutdown, the Cornyn said, but added, "I can't tell you exactly what the path forward is right now."
+"I don't think there is" going to be a shutdown, Cornyn said, but added, "I can't tell you exactly what the path forward is right now."

-The House passed a measure to continue funding the government through mid-February but Republican leaders in the Senate don't have the 60 votes they need to advance it through their chamber and avoid a shutdown.

-With fewer than 12 hours until the government runs out of funding, House Republicans -- who had already passed their short-term spending bill-- were instructed to stay close to the Capitol.

 The mood on Capitol Hill: Both sides talking past each other